apache/infrastructure-website/content/pages/help.md

-The Infrastructure Team is ready to assist during most of the day, thanks to our distributed team on four continents, whether it be via email ([users@infra.apache.org](mailto:users@infra.apache.org)), [HipChat](http://infra.chat/) or via [JIRA tickets](https://infrahelp.apache.org/).
+The Infrastructure Team is ready to assist during most of the day, thanks to our distributed team on three continents, whether it be via email ([users@infra.apache.org](mailto:users@infra.apache.org)), [HipChat](http://infra.chat/) or via [JIRA tickets](https://infrahelp.apache.org/).